The program promotes and enables independence and consumer empowerment by granting consumers more control over their personal care needs.

 If a client cannot be a self-directing person, a capable representative can take on that role.
 This designated representative can make decisions about care and transportation.
 However, the appointed representative cannot also serve as the aide.

 Second, the assessment determines how much care the client needs.
 The report recommends a number of hours of care, a schedule for the services, including how often the personal assistant will visit, how long each visit will last, and how long the care continues.
 If the assessment finds that the consumer’s condition is too severe to be managed under the CDPAP, social services may deny participation.

 How Can Trusted Choice Home Care Help Me With the CDPAP?

 Trusted Choice Home Care is a fiscal intermediary (FI) for the CDPAP program in New York State and has been since November of 2016.
 The fiscal intermediary contracts with and pays the client’s chosen aide and then receives Medicaid reimbursement.
-The personal assistant is not an employee of the client or a home health agency.
-Instead, the caregiver is an independent contractor, and Trusted Choice makes sure they get paid.
+The personal assistant is an employee of the client, not of the FI.

 While the process may seem complicated, Trusted Choice can help you through it step by step.
 We work with most insurance companies and the local Department of Social Services offices.
 We offer personalized customer service that’s available 24 hours a day, every day of the week, to the client and family members.
 As an experienced home care services agency, Trusted Choice could answer any questions individuals might have about Medicaid, health benefits, the role of loved ones, and the provision of care services under the CDPAP.
 Contact us today to get the process started.
 You can reach out by phone in Buffalo by calling (716) 431-5550, and in Rochester by calling (585) 785-3004.
 We’re here to help!